This analysis of Shakeology alternatives is based on data, not opinion. I hope you like graphs.

 There has been a huge influx of keto shakes into the market with the popularity of the diet.

 Most of them are not plant-based, and the shakes that offer vegan flavors are quite different than Shakeology.
-Still, we included a few because they’re so popular.
+Still, we included a few because they’re high-quality and popular.

 Why Trust Us?

 All we are doing is presenting the data so that you can make an informed decision.
-Here are three reasons why you can trust our recommendations.
+Here is why you can trust our recommendations.

 While review sites can be great for some things, they’re not the best for supplements.
 Typically, they save a bunch of time (and make a bunch of money) by only recommending the best sellers on Amazon.

-You probably won’t get a bad product, but you won’t get the best product for your goals and budget.
+You probably won’t get a bad product, but you won’t get the best product for your goals and budget… and we guarantee you that two engineers didn’t thoroughly test the product like we did here.

 As engineers, we needed to know the real numbers.
 We assumed all the marketing mumbo jumbo was just noise and focused on the numbers.

 We didn’t just compare nutrition labels.
-Everything was normalized so that we could calculate accurate numbers per serving, gram, and calorie.
+Everything was normalized so that we could calculate accurate numbers per serving and per gram.

-I don’t know why you want to find a Shakeology alternative.
+I don’t know why you want to find a good substitute for Shakeology.
 Maybe it’s too expensive, you’re allergic to an ingredient, the taste is not your favorite, or you started a new diet.

 Whatever the reason, we have you covered in this article.
 So, let’s begin.